dhis2/integration-icd1x/README.md

 		Short name for the linearization. e.g. mms for ICD Mortality and Morbidity Statistics [Optional, default = mms]

-	--language  string
+	--languages  set
 		Language for entity descriptions.
-One of ar, en, es, zh [Optional, default = en]
+A set of ar, en, es, zh [Optional, default = en]

 	--host  string